 Stojanovic is currently an associate editor for the Institute of Electrical and Electronics Engineers (IEEE) Journal of Oceanic Engineering and chairs the IEEE Ocean Engineering Society technical committee for Underwater Communication, Navigation, and Positioning.
 She serves on the editorial board of Signal Processing Magazine and previously held the position of associate editor for the IEEE Transactions on Signal Processing and Transactions on Vehicular Technology.

 Stojanovic is the recipient of the IEEE/Oceanic Engineering Society (OES) Distinguished Technical Achievement Award and the IEEE Women in Communications Engineering Outstanding Achievement Award.
-She was also an IEEE/OES distinguished lecturer.
+She is also an IEEE/OES distinguished lecturer.
 In 2022, she was elected into the Academy of Engineering Sciences of Serbia, and also received an honorary doctorate from the Aarhus University in Denmark.